-CMS will make the Preclusion List available to Part D sponsors and the MA plans beginning JANUARY 1, 2019.
-EFFECTIVE APRIL 1, 2019:
+CMS made the Preclusion List available to Part D sponsors and the MA plans on January 1, 2019.
+EFFECTIVE AS OF APRIL 1, 2019:

-- Part D sponsors will be required to reject a pharmacy claim (or deny a beneficiary request for reimbursement) for a Part D drug that is prescribed by an individual on the Preclusion List.
+- Part D sponsors are required to reject a pharmacy claim (or deny a beneficiary request for reimbursement) for a Part D drug that is prescribed by an individual on the Preclusion List.

-- MA plans will be required to deny payment for a health care item or service furnished by an individual or entity on the Preclusion List.
+- MA plans are required to deny payment for a health care item or service furnished by an individual or entity on the Preclusion List.